Small Bathroom Lighting Tips: Make Any Space Shine with the Right Lighting

 Small Space, Big Impact The Right Lights Matter

-Now that you know more about how to choose the best lighting for your bathroom, no matter the size, it should be easier for you to get everything that you need.
-Remember to explore all of the options and take the time to find inspiration online to help you create your own new design.
-You’ll want to take advantage of the growing selection to find something totally unique and befitting of your tastes – fortunately, there are tons to choose from.
+Now that you know more about choosing the best lighting for your bathroom, no matter the size, it should be easier for you to get everything you need.
+Remember to explore all of the options and take the time to find inspiration online to help you create your new design.
+You’ll want to take advantage of the growing selection to find something unique and befitting of your tastes – fortunately, there are tons to choose from.

-Consider matching task lighting to the vanity and accent lighting to the rest of the space, or investing in a combination light fixture to save space and still get a decorative touch without losing function.
+Consider matching task lighting to the vanity and accent lighting to the rest of the space or investing in a combination light fixture to save space and get a decorative touch without losing function.
 There are just so many ways that you can go.
-All that matters is that you go carefully and consider all of your options along the way.
+All that matters is that you carefully consider all your options along the way.
 The right bathroom and vanity lighting can make or break your small bathroom or powder room.

 Related: Bathroom Design and Inspiration